Generic selectors

 September 2024 update

 Roma aims to initiate the construction of its new stadium in 2025 and inaugurate the venue in 2027, coinciding with the club's centenary celebration.
 However, Roma still faces some regulatory challenges.
-Local residents on the site designated for the new stadium are objecting to the project by submitting civil court motions.
+Residents on the site designated for the new stadium are objecting to the project by submitting civil court motions.
 This matter is anticipated to be settled by the end of September.

 July 2024 update